AppDev-University/exercises/html-css/README.md

 * Please keep these requirements in mind:
 * Do not spend a lot of time creating an exact replica of Wikipedia.
 We’re using Wikipedia as an example and not as a requirement.
 Your page can use any colors, sizes or content you wish.
 * Please do not use HTML &lt;table> tags as the means for laying out the page.
-* Instead, use CSS code wit &lt;div> tags to control the page layout.
+* Instead, use CSS code with &lt;div> tags to control the page layout.

 ## Exercise Two: Create a web page that uses right side navigation